SophBG/MasterVAR-BasicGameUnity/README.md

 # BasicGameUnity

-BasicGameUnity is a simple 3D game developed in Unity as part of my Master's program in Virtual and Augmented Reality.
+BasicGameUnity is a simple 3D game developed in Unity as part of my Master’s program in Virtual and Augmented Reality.
+In this game, you play as a person lost in a city filled with hostile green enemies.
+Avoid them to survive, or defeat them to earn points.
+But be careful, as they will respawn.
+You have access to three different guns, each with unique stats, to help you stay alive.

 ---